What to Pack for Your Apostle Islands Sailing Charter (Essential Checklist & Tips)

 Here’s your go-to packing guide for a smooth and enjoyable first sailing charter on Lake Superior.

-1. Use a Soft Duffel, not a Hard Suitcase
+1. Luggage: Why a Soft Duffel Beats a Suitcase

-Bonus: Pack a small daypack for going ashore.
+- Include a small daypack for excursions ashore.

 - Fleece or insulated jacket